dmlc/gluon-cv/docs/model_zoo/detection.rst

 Detection
 ================

-Summary of throughputs vs. validation mAP of COCO pre-trained models (hover mouse on circles to reveal details):
+Summary of throughputs vs. validation mAP of COCO pre-trained models (hover mouse on circles to reveal details).
+You can click on legends to show or hide per category performance comparison.

 .. include:: /_static/detection_throughputs.html